aspose-words/Aspose.Words-Documentation/net/getting-started/features/file-formats-and-conversions/_index.md

 Aspose.Words demonstrates high performance when loading and saving documents.
 In testing, a DOC file over 5Mb in size was loaded in less than 1 second and then saved in less than 1 second on a P4 3GHz machine.
 Smaller files can be processed at thousands-per-minute speeds.

 On several occasions, our customers have reported to us that they could not believe the speed of Aspose.Words.
 They stepped over the line of code that was loading a huge document into the debugger, and it was so instantaneous that they could not believe the file was loaded into the **Document** object.

-The following code example shows how you can load and save such a large document if you want to:

-{{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Loading-and-Saving-LoadAndSaveToDisk-LoadAndSave.cs" >}}